 Honey possums are a cute pollinator species that can be found only in Western Australia.
 They specialize on feeding off the nectar and pollen of the banksia and eucalyptus flowers.
 These tiny marsupials display a few evolutionary adaptations to get the nectar from these trees.

 Their grasping feet with tail allow them to reach for flowers on thin branches, and their muzzle with a long tongue enables them to lick the nectar, while collecting and transporting pollen on their fur.

 Similarly, like in the case of lemurs, they are a perfect example of co-evolution of plant species with their most efficient pollinators.
 Such strategy is key to the survival of a great variety of species on our planet.

 Why are pollinators in trouble?

 According to the Pollinator Partnership, many pollinators are federally “listed species,” which means there have been observed decline in populations.
-The decline of the honey bee is especially concerning, with a loss of around half of the managed honey bee colonies in the past ten years.
+The decline of the honeybee populations is especially concerning, with a loss of around half of the managed honeybee colonies in the past ten years.

 The loss of pollinators has many causes, from destruction of habitat to the overuse of chemicals and pesticides.
-As numbers continue to fall, the situation may appear dire, but there are things that anyone can do to help save pollinators and U.S. agriculture.
+As numbers continue to fall, the situation may appear dire, but there are things that anyone can do to help save pollinators and global agriculture.

 For bird pollinators like the hummingbird, bright red, nectar producing plants are a good choice.
 The USDA Forest Service also recommends that these flowers be tubular with a strong support for perching.
 Some examples include trumpet honeysuckle and manzanita.
 The best choices are always native plants, or plants that naturally occur in a particular area.

-Additionally, the use of natural fertilizers and pesticides will help reduce the impact on bees who visit your garden.
-Instead, we can rely on other insects like lady bugs and praying mantises to eliminate the produce-eating pests.
+Additionally, limiting the use of synthetic fertilizers and pesticides will help reduce the impact on bees who visit your garden.
+Instead of using these chemicals, you can rely on other insects like lady bugs and praying mantises to eliminate the produce-eating pests.